Disability in the workplace

 Should I mention my disability when I apply for a job?

-You don’t have to tell an employer about your disability unless you’re asked directly on a medical questionnaire.
+You don’t have to tell an employer about your disability or long term health condition unless you’re asked directly on a medical questionnaire, or if you’d like them to know about it.

-It’s up to you to decide what you want to share and it’s natural to worry about discrimination, prejudice or confidentiality.
-However, if you don’t tell your employer about your disability, but then feel you’re being treated unfairly because of it, you wouldn’t have a case for discrimination.
+It’s up to you to decide what you want to share.
+In this process it’s natural to worry about discrimination, prejudice or confidentiality.
+However, if you don’t tell your employer about your disability, you wouldn’t have a case for discrimination, should such an issue crop up.
+This is because they technically didn’t know, so they couldn’t have consciously treated you unfairly.
+If you want to learn more about discrimination at work, then read this article.

-• Adjustments can be put in place earlier
+• They can put adjustments in place earlier to suit your needs

-• You can explain parts of your CV that might otherwise look bad, such as gaps in your education or work history
+• You can explain gaps in your education or work history that might appear in your CV

-Information about your disability is protected by the Disability Discrimination Act (DDA) 1995 and the Data Protection Act 1998.
+Information about your disability in the workplace is protected by the Disability Discrimination Act (DDA) 1995 and the Data Protection Act.
 It’s sensitive personal information and cannot be passed on without your permission.
+So if you’re worried about your employer blabbing to your coworkers, the law has got you covered.

-Your disability can only stop you getting a job if it’s impossible for you to do the work, or will affect your safety.
+Your disability can only stop you getting a job if it’s impossible for you to do the work, or it’ll affect your safety.

-The rest of the time, the DDA says employers can’t not hire you if you’re disabled, and also have to make changes to the workplace to help you do your job.
-Look out for the ‘two ticks’ disability symbol, which tells you that an organisation is happy to employ disabled people.
+In any other circumstance, the DDA says employers have to assess you solely based on your qualifications, and also make changes to support disability in the workplace.
+A helpful tip is to look out for the ‘two ticks’ disability symbol, which tells you that an organisation is happy to employ people with disabilities.

-You can expect your employer to make some changes, such as:
+You can expect your employer to make some changes towards a more accessible environment, such as:

 • Making adjustments to buildings